Yvonne Makolo: Career

 In 2006, she joined MTN Rwanda, a leading telecommunications service provider in the country.
 Over time, she rose through the ranks to the position of chief marketing officer (CMO) and also concurrently was the chief executive officer (CEO), in an acting capacity.

 In April 2017, when the Cabinet of Rwanda made management changes at Rwandair, Makolo was appointed Deputy CEO, responsible for Corporate Affairs.
 One year later, in another managerial change at the national airline, she was appointed to the position of managing director and chief executive officer at Rwandair.

 In November 2021, Makolo was interviewed by the International Air Transport Association (IATA).
 During that interview, she was asked what it would take for African aviation to revive.
 She believes governments must provide more support for aviation.
 "However, this does not always imply financial assistance".

 Makolo is the 81st chair of the IATA BoG and the first woman to take on this role.
 She has served on the BoG since November 2020.
 She succeeds Pegasus Airlines Chairperson of the Board Mehmet Tevfik Nane who will continue to serve on the BoG.

-When asked she replied, “I am honored and pleased to take on this important role.
-IATA plays a critical role for all airlines—big and small, various business models, and in all corners of the world.
-Leading a medium-sized airline in Africa gives me a unique perspective on issues that airlines hold in common.
-At the top of the agenda are decarbonization, improving safety, the transformation to modern airline retailing, and ensuring we have cost-efficient infrastructure.
-I am particularly pleased to be taking on this role as IATA launches Focus Africa with the aim of unifying the continent’s stakeholders so that together we can strengthen the contribution of aviation to Africa’s social and economic development,” said Makolo.